pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/role-programmatic-restricted-view.md

 });
 ```

-Populate the new `patients` collection with 4 records:
+Populate the new `patients` collection with four records:

 ```javascript
 db = db.getSiblingDB("book-role-programmatic-restricted-view");